Orange Alert

 Program Information

-The physics department welcomes students from other colleges and other majors as physics minors.
+The physics department welcomes students from other colleges and from other majors to add a minor in physics.
 Students in the S. I. Newhouse School of Public Communications are required to designate a minor.
 In addition to the College of Arts and Sciences, several other Colleges at Syracuse University recognize a minor in physics, including the School of Management and the School of Information Studies.
 Engineering students can easily complete a physics minor, as many of the courses required by the Engineering School count towards the minor.

 AST101 Our Corner of the Universe (F)